Looking for Fat-Containing Food Ideas?

 • increase in blood bilirubin

 These are not all the possible side effects of TRIKAFTA.
+For more information, ask your doctor or pharmacist.
 Call your doctor for medical advice about side effects.
-You are encouraged to report side effects to FDA at 1-800-FDA-1088.
+You may report side effects to FDA at 1-800-FDA-1088.

 For further information, please see full Prescribing Information, including Patient Information.

 TRIKAFTA may affect the way other medicines work, and other medicines may affect how TRIKAFTA works.
+The dose of TRIKAFTA may need to be adjusted when taken with certain medicines.
+Ask your doctor or pharmacist for a list of these medicines if you are not sure.

 Especially tell your doctor if you take:

-• antibiotics including telithromycin (such as KETEK®), clarithromycin (such as BIAXIN®), or erythromycin (such as ERY-TAB®)
+• antibiotics including telithromycin, clarithromycin (such as BIAXIN®), or erythromycin (such as ERY-TAB®)

 What should I avoid while taking TRIKAFTA?